wherby/dora/README.md

 Such unauthorized use obligates the user to contribute 1% of the commercial income derived from the use of the library to the author.

 #### Grace Period for License Transition

 Existing commercial users of previous library versions have a three-month grace period to transition.
 After this period, users must either cease commercial use or comply with the latest license.

+### Commitment to Security and User Support

+The author is committed to providing the highest level of security for commercial users.
+To ensure timely security updates, which often require significant development resources, commercial users are encouraged to register their usage.
+This information aids in effective resource allocation and prioritization of security enhancements.

+More detail see the [link](docs\license\whyCommercial.md)